 – I think even a home office benefits from personalizing touches such as pictures of your family.
 Because it’s in your home, you can consider going a bit more sentimental, pricey, or even inappropriate.
 For example, I would display pictures on my desk at home that I wouldn’t at the office (such as pictures of me in a hospital gown holding my son), or keep things out that I wouldn’t at the office for fear of them being stolen, such as a small malachite box that was the first gift my husband ever gave me, or my collection of pennies from that j-school professor who gave a penny to whoever turned in the best story for an assignment.

-Readers, what are your tips for setting up home offices?
+Readers, what are your tips for how to set up the best home office?
 How often do you work from home?